Tech

 • Apple Watch Ultra 2

-There are multiple reports of issues from users on Apple’s support community pages, including one as far back as Monday evening.
+There have been multiple reports of issues from users on Apple’s support community pages, including one as far back as Monday evening.

 EFTM understands there is no impact for Optus or TPG/Vodafone customers.